-The most advanced clinical trials, including those completed for approved therapies, have evaluated CD19- directed CAR T-cell therapy.
-While studies have differed in patient selection criteria, CAR design, method of gene transfer, cell culture techniques, preconditioning regimens, and the timing and dose of cell infusions, high efficacy has been observed at multiple centers.
-Clinical trial data are continually being updated, and lasting remissions have been reported.
+The most advanced clinical trials, including those that have led to FDA approval, have evaluated CD19- or BCMAdirected CAR T-cell therapy.
+Studies have differed in patient selection criteria, CAR design, method of gene transfer, cell culture techniques, preconditioning regimens, and the timing and dose of cell infusions, but high efficacy has been observed across products, with lasting remissions reported.
+This section summarizes the most recent trial data.